collective/volto-hydra/README.md

 ## Make your Frontend editable

 As an integrator you have a choice on how nice you want the editor user experience to be.
-The hydrajs bridge is designed with a staged approach so minimal effort will allow for basic editing and further integration work will get you back to the full inline editing experience similar to Volto.
+The hydra.js bridge is designed with a staged approach so minimal effort will allow for basic editing and further integration work will get you back to the full inline editing experience similar to Volto.

 ### Level 1: Enable Switching pages and showing changes *after* save